 The National Weather Service (NWS) works closely with emergency managers and officials across New Mexico to organize and schedule spotter training classes each year.
-The sessions are free and the public is invited.
-SKYWARN training lasts around 2 hours and includes the basics of thunderstorm development, severe thunderstorm structure, storm spotting techniques and procedures, as well as hazardous weather safety and preparedness information.
-NWS operations and procedures to include amateur radio nets are also discussed.
-Each class is tailored to your local area.
+The sessions are free and everyone is invited.
+SKYWARN training lasts around 2 to 2.5 hours and includes the basics of thunderstorm development, severe thunderstorm structure, storm spotting techniques and procedures, as well as hazardous weather safety and preparedness information.

 On-line Training Resources: